 By: Steve Shirley

 A: These two verses in (Mt 18:19-20) are the classic go to verses for Christians to use when they are speaking about the power of prayer that happens when people unite together and pray a specific petition to God.
 Need healing?
 Need help with finances?
 Need comfort?
 If you can get "two or three" to "gather" together to pray in agreement about it, then Jesus will be in the "midst," and there is power in that.
 Is this true?
 Is this what these verses are speaking about?
 Let's look at this.

-First, is it true that there is power when Christians join together to pray about something.
-Yes, I believe there is.
-The Bible does show us examples of this.
-I discuss this, and share examples in Question #472.
+First, is it true that there is power when Christians join together to pray about something?
+Yes, I believe there can be.
+I discuss this, and share examples here.
 Secondly, is this what (Mt 18:19-20) is speaking about?
 No.

 I must admit, in the past, I have been guilty of using these verses to say this just as many others have.
 However, one key to good Biblical exegesis is to look at Bible verses in context.
 This is part of what Paul is speaking about in (2 Tim 2:15) when he says that we should be "rightly dividing the word of truth."
 (I explain this in detail here).
 In other words, when we see verses like (Mt 18:19-20), in order to determine what they mean, one thing we need to do is look at what the verses before and / or after them say.